ikq/pjxml/README.md

+# The clone is original pjxml converted to javascript class syntax

 # Pure JavaScript XML (pjxml)
 This package provides a very lightweight, forgiving XML parser.
 It's 100% JavaScript and while it is Node-compliant it has no package dependencies.